|

 cheese and chives tart

-Replace the goats cheese with crumbled blue
+Replace the goats cheese with crumbled blue cheese.

-of chives over the tart once it is cooked.
+the tart once it is cooked.

 Serves 4 - 6